Persistent Identifier Fields in Tamr Cloud

 Source Records by Entities Dataset

-Entity Source Record tables in Studio and Curator
+Entity Source Record tables

 Note: The source record cluster assigned by the model is stored in the suggestedClusterId field.